1 Name of Medicine

 In both studies, similar responses were observed with bimekizumab regardless of whether patients were on concomitant cDMARDs, including MTX, or not.

-The modified Psoriasis Arthritis Response Criteria (PsARC) is a specific composite responder index comprising of tender joint count, swollen joints count, patient and physician global assessment.
+The modified Psoriatic Arthritis Response Criteria (PsARC) is a specific composite responder index comprising of tender joint count, swollen joints count, patient and physician global assessment.
 The proportion of patients achieving modified PsARC at Week 16 was higher in the bimekizumab-treated patients compared to placebo (80.3% versus 40.2% in BE OPTIMAL and 85.4% versus 30.8% in BE COMPLETE).
 In addition, the proportion of patients achieving a low disease activity or remission as measured by the Disease Activity Index for Psoriatic Arthritis (DAPSA score less or equal to 14) was higher in the bimekizumab-treated patients compared to placebo in both studies.
 PsARC response and DAPSA response were sustained up to Week 52 in BE OPTIMAL.

 Patients with axial involvement at baseline (74.1% of patients in BE OPTIMAL and 75% in BE COMPLETE), (defined as a Bath Ankylosing Spondylitis Disease Activity Index (BASDAI) score ≥ 4) showed greater improvement from baseline in BASDAI compared with placebo at Week 16.
 Improvement achieved at Week 16 was sustained up to Week 52 in BE OPTIMAL.